Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 This year, Lumberjack Rec Camp will use Procare for all billing, scheduling, communication and record keeping needs.
 Once your camper(s) has been accepted into camp, you will receive an email asking you to activate your Procare account.
 If you enroll your child again, for another week of camp, you will not need to request another Procare account, as yours will stay active for the entirety of summer.

 On our registration form, you can indicate which weeks you would like your child to attend (if availability permits it).
-If you choose to sign your camper(s) up for more weeks at a later date, please fill the registration form out again, but select “yes” to the question asking if you already have a Procare account.
+If you choose to sign your camper(s) up for more weeks at a later date, please fill out this form which is different from the original registration form.
 You must always submit one form per camper.

 At this moment, NAU Lumberjack Rec Camp is only able to accommodate to full weeks.
 Although you may take your camper out of camp for a day, you will not receive this at a pro-rated cost.